Tinubu Names Governing Council, Principal Officers For Federal University, Iyin Ekiti

 Deji Elumoye in Abuja

-President Tinubu acknowledged the commendable efforts of the Senate Leader, Senator Michael Opeyemi Bamidele, in advocating for establishing the new university in Iyin Ekiti.
+President Tinubu acknowledged the commendable efforts of Senate Leader, Senator Michael Opeyemi Bamidele in advocating for establishing the new university in Iyin Ekiti.

-He encouraged the appointees to leverage their extensive leadership experience and commitment to steer the university towards academic excellence, innovative research, and development.
+He encouraged the appointees to leverage their extensive leadership experience and commitment to steer the university toward academic excellence, innovative research, and development.

 The new university will admit its first set of students in September 2025.

-The president also appointed Prof. Muhammed Salihu Audu as the Pro-Chancellor and Chairman of the Governing Board of the Federal University of Health Sciences, Otukpo, Benue State.
+The President also appointed Prof. Muhammed Salihu Audu as the Pro-Chancellor and Chairman of the Governing Board of the Federal University of Health Sciences, Otukpo, Benue State.
+He succeeds Engr.
+Ohieku Muhammed Salami.